 We may develop our current or future product candidates in combination with one or more currently approved cancer therapies or therapies in development.
+For example, in January 2022, we announced the addition of patients with NRAS-mutant melanoma into our ongoing KN-8701 trial both in monotherapy and in combination with binimetinib.
+We anticipate initiating the combination portion of the trial in the first half of 2022.
 Even if any of our current or future product candidates were to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risks that the FDA, EMA or other comparable foreign regulatory authorities could revoke approval of the therapy used in combination with any of our product candidates, or safety, efficacy, manufacturing or supply issues could arise with these existing therapies.
 In addition, it is possible that existing therapies with which our product candidates are approved for use could themselves fall out of favor or be relegated to later lines of treatment.
-This could result in the need to identify other combination therapies for our product candidates or our own products being removed from the market or being less successful commercially.
+This could result in the need to identify other combination therapies for our product sendidates or our own products being removed from the market or being less successful commercially.